Which ‘Vanderpump Rules’ Cast Members Will Serve As Brittany Cartwright’s Bridesmaids?

 “[We’ve been doing] all kinds of stuff — trying to eat better, jumping around different classes around Hollywood.
 Just trying to live a better life, a healthier life. … So when I look back in 20 years and I am fat, I can be like, ‘I was hot one day!’ to my kids,” Jax said.

-According to Brittany, she has picked out her dress but when it comes to giving details, she stayed tight-lipped and explained that she was doing so because her dress is “the one thing I want to keep so secret” from her fiancé.
+According to Brittany, she has picked out her dress but when it comes to giving details, she stayed tight-lipped and explained that she was doing so because her dress is “the one thing I want to keep so secret” from her fiance.

-To see more of Brittany Cartwright and her co-stars, including fiancé Jax Taylor, don’t miss new episodes of Vanderpump Rules Season 7, which begin airing on Bravo TV on Monday, December 3 at 9 p.m.
+To see more of Brittany Cartwright and her co-stars, including fiance Jax Taylor, don’t miss new episodes of Vanderpump Rules Season 7, which begin airing on Bravo TV on Monday, December 3 at 9 p.m.